YunYunFan Garage Kit Guide

 Painting clip base - OPTIONAL- I use a scrap piece of wood with holes drilled in it

-masking tape (10mm + 6mm)
+Masking tape (10mm + 6mm) + low adhesion tape

-masking tape cutting guide OPTIONAL
+Masking tape cutting guide OPTIONAL

 1.5 ml Eppendorf tubes - get the 1000 pack for 20 bucks